*For your convenience, this post contains affiliate links at no extra cost to you!

-- Cut out enough grid paper to equal the dividend.
+- First, cut out enough grid paper to equal the dividend.
 This is a great review for place value too.
 If you are cutting out 345, you should cut out 3 flats, 4 longs, and 5 cubes.
 Right????

-- Use the divisor to decide how many equal columns there will be.
+- Next, use the divisor to decide how many equal columns there will be.

 - Now glue the grid paper into the spiral notebook to make your first columns.